Working With Files and Directories

 The first

-), it switches the way alphabetization is done, so it lists alphabetically across the columns on each line instead of down the columns (x
+aliascommand redefines the default settings for the commandlsso that it won’t try to print unprintable characters in filenames (-q), it switches the way alphabetization is done, so it lists alphabetically across the columns on each line instead of down the columns (x) and uses colors to highlight the different kinds of files, directories and permissions (much like whatls -Faccomplished with symbols). -

 The second line defines a new command